 Example of SMHI direct use

-Direct usage of SMHI
+Direct usage of SMHI.

 Basic use

-client is in an experimental state and currently only deals with Metobs
+The SMHI client is in an experimental state and currently only deals with Metobs

 data.
 It is intended as a parent class for easy traversing of SMHI observational